Sharing Life Together – a new experiment in faith formation.

 When: We gather at 9:15 and wrap up about 10:00 for our worship leaders to be ready for worship.
 You are welcome to stay around to visit or finish up a project.

 Where has this come from?
 The ideas behind Cross+Generational ministry are ancient.
 Faith was not passed by pastors and teachers but by parents and grandparents, up until the 19th and 20th century.
 This is a return to an older model where the family is the primary place where faith is learned.
 Our friend Rich Melheim has pioneered many of the ideas we use, which are being done in many different places.
 You can learn a bit about that at http://www.crossgenlife.org .
-We also have been influenced by the work of Pastor David Hansen and his congregation, Spirit of Joy! in The Woodlands, TX. (the link is to the description of their Sunday Morning Cross+Generational faith formation ministry).
-(Note: this is NOT the Spirit of Joy where Pastor Bauerkemper served before coming to San Marcos!!)
+We also have been influenced by the work of Pastor David Hansen and his congregation, Spirit of Joy! in The Woodlands, TX. (the link is to the description of their Sunday Morning Cross+Generational faith formation ministry.
+Note: this is NOT the Spirit of Joy where Pastor Bauerkemper served before coming to San Marcos.
+That congregation, by the same name, is located in Seguin.)